 Want to talk to a remodel designer about your bathroom?

 Now that you’re an expert on the different types of bathroom sink vanities, you should be confident in your ability to choose a vanity for yourself!
 But don’t stop there — take the next step!
-Check out Lamont Bros.’ bathroom remodeling portfolio to see photos of our work and gather inspiration for your own bathroom project.
+Check out Lamont Bros.’
+Ultimate Bathroom Remodel Guide — it covers everything you need to know before beginning a bathroom remodel project.

 Considering remodeling your bathroom, but don’t know where to start in the process?
 Give us a call!
 Our team of expert remodelers will help guide you through the process, from the first design concepts to the final build.
 Click the button below to schedule a free consultation with a member of our design team.